spencertipping/ni/doc/cheatsheet.md

 Note that whitespace is required after every `p'code'` operator; otherwise ni will assume that everything following your quoted code is also Perl.

 * Returning data
-  * `p'..., ..., ...'`: Print each comma separated expression to its own row
   * `p'r ..., ..., ...'`: Print all comma separated expressions to one tab-delimited row to the stream
   * `p'[..., ..., ...]'`: Return each element of the array as a field in a tab-delimited row to the stream.
 * Field selection operations